 Sport can be an important part of the rehabilitation process after a life-changing injury, developing independence, social integration and general well-being.

-If you, or someone you know, would like to get involved with Hampshire Disability Cricket check out their website or contact Mike Pollard.
+If you, or someone you know, would like to get involved with Hampshire Disability Cricket, contact Mike Pollard for more information.